-A Fixed Deposit Receipt is a half-page document that the bank gives the investor.
+The full form of FDR is Fixed Deposit Receipt is a half-page document that the bank gives the investor.
 This document acts as proof of investment.
 It contains important information like the investor name or names, account details, and FD details.
 An FDR also has information about the FD tenure, interest rate, maturity amount, deposit type (cumulative and non-cumulative), the date of maturity, and compounding frequency.
 Details of the nominee, nomination, auto-renewal facility, and premature withdrawal penalty are also mentioned on the deposit receipt.

 An FDR is just like a bill or invoice the shopkeeper gives the customer on purchase.
 Hence individuals have to insist on an FDR from the bank.